What is endometriosis: causes to recognise

 -

-📋 The definitive diagnosis is obtained with tests such as transvaginal ultrasound , magnetic resonance imaging and, in doubtful cases, with exploratory laparoscopy.
+📋 A definitive diagnosis is obtained with examinations such as transvaginal ultrasound, MRI, and, in doubtful cases, with exploratory laparoscopy.

-💡 CBD isolate, used as a natural support, can help reduce inflammation, rebalance the autonomic nervous system, and improve mood , offering a complementary strategy without interfering with the hormonal cycle.
+💡 Isolated CBD, used as a natural support, can help to reduce inflammation, rebalance the autonomic nervous system, and improve mood, offering an integrative strategy without interfering with the hormonal cycle.

-The so-called "endometriosis belly" is a very common and often overlooked symptom: it manifests as marked abdominal swelling , which can appear cyclically or remain constant.
-Women describe it as a hard, taut, visibly swollen belly , especially in the lower abdomen.
+The so-called "endometriosis belly" is a very common and often underestimated symptom: it manifests as noticeable abdominal bloating, which can appear cyclically or remain constant.
+Women describe it as a hard, tense, visibly swollen belly, especially in the lower area.

 Typical signs: